top of page

 Outdoor Classroom Time and Exploration

 The outdoor classrooms are created for exploring, building with loose parts material, art, sensory experiences, adventure, problem solving, and more.
-We have a giant sand pit, mud kitchen, climbing logs, gathering circle, hiking trails, canvas yurt, and other fun areas throughout the property.
+We have a sand pit, mud kitchen, climbing logs, gathering circle, hiking trails, canvas yurt, and other fun areas throughout the property.

 Educational Gardening